 In the past decades, Malmö has gone through a dramatic change.
 What recently was a working class industrial city is now a thriving city, focused on the production of service and knowledge rather than industrial goods.
 Malmö is also one of the cities in northern Europe with the largest proportion of newly arrived migrants.
 It is therefore an exciting place to study the effects of international migration and ethnic relations and we collaborate with the surrounding society concerning these issues.
 The strong international element in the programme is emphasized by the possibility for students to take an entire semester abroad with one of our partner universities around the world.

-Carolina Hamma has studied international migration and ethnic relations at Malmö University.
-Now she is an Electoral Adviser for UNMIT (United Nations Integrated Mission in Timor-Leste).
+Former student Carolina Hamma works as an Electoral Adviser for UNMIT (United Nations Integrated Mission in Timor-Leste).
 She is part of a team ensuring that international principles on elections are fulfilled, in cooperation with local agencies.

 How did you end up working in Timor-Leste?